 Allow immersive reader for viewing messages Turn this setting on to let users view messages in Microsoft Immersive Reader.
 Immersive Reader is a learning tool that provides a full screen reading experience to increase readability of text.

-Users can send priority notifications If you turn this on, users can send a message that uses priority notifications.
-Priority notifications notify users every 2 minutes for a period of 20 minutes or until messages are picked up and read by the recipient, maximizing the likelihood that the message is picked up and acted upon in a timely manner.
-For a limited time, unlimited Priority Notifications in Microsoft Teams will be made available for all customers.
-This promotion will run from June 2019 until December 31, 2019 and during this time all Teams users will be able to send unlimited Priority Notifications.
+Send urgent messages using priority notifications If you turn this on, users can send messages using priority notifications.
+Priority notifications notify users every 2 minutes for a period of 20 minutes or until messages that are marked as urgent are picked up and read by the recipient, maximizing the likelihood that the message is acted upon in a timely manner.
+For a limited time, unlimited priority notifications in Teams will be made available for all customers.
+This promotion is extended until the second half of 2020 from the original end date of March 31, 2020.
+After the promotional period ends, licensed users will be able to send priority notifications according to the terms of their subscription.
 For more information, see Messaging policies licensing.

-- Allowed in chats and channels This means that users can leave voice messages in both chats and channels.
+- Allowed in chats and channels This means that users can leave audio messages in both chats and channels.

-- Allowed in chats only This means that users can leave voice messages in chats, but not in channels.
+- Allowed in chats only This means that users can leave audio messages in chats, but not in channels.

-- Disabled This means that users cannot create voice messages in chats or channels.
+- Disabled This means that users cannot create audio messages in chats or channels.